JusaStronomer/MoronsAnonymousCampaign/README.md

 ## Places

-* The **Yawning Portal** is aub with an OP barkeeper and a big whole that goes into the undermountain.
+* The **Yawning Portal** is a tavern with an OP barkeeper and a big whole that goes into the undermountain.
 We fought a troll there... and that's where we usually talk to Volo.
 * The **Skewered Dragon** is another pub... the barkeeper is called John... he reminds me of Artanis.
 Nix had a very long talk with him.
 * The **Trollskull** is our manor, in the Northward District of Waterdeep.
 It's in need of repairs.